lagom/lagom/docs/manual/scala/guide/cluster/Serialization.md

 Best practice is to define the `Format` somewhere close to the class, for example all the `Format`s for the commands and events in the respective supertype companion object.

-The third step is to implement `com.lightbend.lagom.scaladsl.playjson.SerializerRegistry` and have all the service formats returned from its `serializers` method.
+The third step is to implement [com.lightbend.lagom.scaladsl.playjson.SerializerRegistry](api/index.html#com/lightbend/lagom/scaladsl/playjson/SerializerRegistry) and have all the service formats returned from its `serializers` method.

- ...
  TODO document/decide the di part

 @[registry](code/docs/home/scaladsl/serialization/Registry.scala)